inaturalist/inaturalist-open-data/Metadata/README.md

 taxon_id | The identifier of the associated axon the observation has been identified as quality_grade | `Casual` observations are missing certain data components (e.g. latitude) or may have flags associated with them not shown here (e.g. `location appears incorrect`).
 Observations flagged as not wild are also considered Casual.
 All other observations are either `Needs ID` or `Research Grade`.
-Generally, Research Grade observations have more than one agreeing identifications at the species level, or if there are disagreements at least ⅔ of the identifications are in agreement a the species level observed_on | The date at which the observation took place
+Generally, Research Grade observations have more than one agreeing identifications at the species level, or if there are disagreements at least ⅔ of the identifications are in agreement a the species level observed_on | The date at which the observation took place anomaly_score | A measure of "unusualness" of the observation taxon in the observation location based on the [iNaturalist Geomodel](https://www.inaturalist.org/blog/99727-using-the-geomodel-to-highlight-unusual-observations).
+Values below 1.0 indicate the taxon is not "expected nearby" the observation location according to the Geomodel, with lower values meaning more unexpected.

 ### Observers
 Column | Description